 - All courses which are being applied to the specialization must be completed with grades of B or better, or Pass.

-Note: CRES students cannot apply CRES core courses toward the Environnmental Conflict: Climate Change Specialization.
+Note: CRES students cannot apply CRES core courses toward the Environnmental Conflict: Water Specialization.
 In this context, core courses include:

 Negotiation, Bargaining and Persuasion